Active Learning-based Model Predictive Coverage Control: Introduction

 \subsubsection{Outline}

 The remainder of the paper is structured as follows.
-Section~\ref{sec:problemFormulation} states the coverage control problem.
-This is followed by a presentation of preliminaries regarding MPC and Bayesian learning in Section~\ref{sec:controlandlearningframework}.
-Sections~\ref{sec:twolayers} and~\ref{sec:onelayer} detail the proposed two-layers and one-layer methods, respectively.
+Section~\ref{sec:problemFormulation} states the coverage control problem, followed by a presentation of preliminaries regarding nonlinear tracking MPC and Bayesian learning in Section~\ref{sec:controlandlearningframework}. \rahel{Section \ref{sec:colavoidanceandrecursivefeasibility} introduces a strategy to ensure safety and recursive feasibility under changing Voronoi partitions.} Sections~\ref{sec:twolayers} and~\ref{sec:onelayer} detail the proposed two-layers and one-layer methods, respectively.
 In addition, we state the main theoretical results on convergence, satisfaction of safety-critical constraints and recursive feasibility for both set-ups with known and unknown environment.
 The proofs are deferred to the Appendix.
 Section~\ref{sec:experiments} gathers all the experimental results, and Section~\ref{sec:conclusions} ends the paper by discussing the benefits of the proposed approaches and drawing conclusions.